StockNews.com Initiates Coverage on Agile Therapeutics (NASDAQ:AGRX)

-StockNews.com started coverage on shares of Agile Therapeutics (NASDAQ:AGRX – Get Rating) in a research note published on Thursday.
-The firm issued a sell rating on the specialty pharmaceutical company’s stock.
+StockNews.com started coverage on shares of Agile Therapeutics (NASDAQ:AGRX – Get Rating) in a report released on Friday.
+The brokerage set a “sell” rating on the specialty pharmaceutical company’s stock.

-Separately, Zacks Investment Research lowered shares of Agile Therapeutics from a hold rating to a sell rating in a research note on Monday, January 24th.
-Two analysts have rated the stock with a sell rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of Hold and an average price target of $3.38.
+Separately, Zacks Investment Research downgraded shares of Agile Therapeutics from a “hold” rating to a “sell” rating in a research note on Monday, January 24th.
+Two analysts have rated the stock with a sell rating and four have issued a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $3.38.

 Agile Therapeutics Company Profile (Get Rating)